-The 4 month sleep regression happens around 3 to 4 months old when your baby’s sleep patterns change to be more adult-like (going through sleep cycles).
-As a result, many 4 month old babies wake frequently at night and take short naps leaving themselves and their parents exhausted.
-Sleep regressions are exhausting but you can help your baby sleep better!
-As a sleep consultant for 15+ years, I have helped many 4 month olds sleep better and today I’m sharing tips for you to help your baby.
+The 4-month sleep regression happens to babies who are around 3 to 4 months old when their sleep patterns change.
+4 month old babies going through this regression wake frequently at night and take short naps leaving themselves (and their parents!) exhausted.
+As a sleep consultant for 15+ years, I have helped countless 4-month-olds sleep better, and here are my tips for you to help your baby.

 In This Article: